mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/concepts/konvoy-ports/index.md

 -   Detailed aspects of the networking components that come together to form a Konvoy networking stack are available in the [networking](../../networking) section.

 -   You must use appropriate network mechanisms to prevent unauthorized access to cluster nodes.
-Refer to the documentation on [security](../../security).
+Refer to the documentation on [Access and Authentication](../../access-authentication).

 -   By default, pods are non-isolated; they accept traffic from any source.
 Pods become isolated by having a NetworkPolicy that selects them.
 Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
-Refer to the documentation for details on how Konvoy integrates Calico to support [Network Policies](../../networking#network-policy).
+Refer to the documentation for details on how Konvoy integrates Calico to support [Network Policies](../../networking/calico/network-policy).

 -   During installation Konvoy can be configured to automatically add <code>[iptables](../../networking#iptables)</code> the rules outlined below.